 What is Secondhand Smoke?

 There are two types of secondhand smoke.
 Mainstream smoke is the smoke that is exhaled by a smoker while sidestream smoke is the smoke coming out from cigarette, cigar or pipe.
-Sidestream smoking is way more dangerous than mainstream smoking because it has smaller particles that can be absorbed by human cells much easier.
+Sidestream smoking is way more dangerous than mainstream smoking because it has smaller particles that can be adsorbed by human cells much easier.
 Sidestream smoke is extremely carcinogenic, and that’s why you should avoid staying in the room with burning cigarettes and smokers exhaling tobacco smoke.

 Secondhand smoking is also called passive smoking.
 When a non smoking person is exposed to a tobacco smoke involuntary, then that is called secondhand smoking or passive smoking.
 Such smoking is dangerous just like the first hand smoking only people who are secondhand smoking are doing it involuntarily.